sandipkumarpaul/birthday-wishes-automator/README.md

 *   **Sandip Kumar Paul** - [sandipkumarpaul](https://github.com/sandipkumarpaul)
 *   **Tanjila Afsari Rubina** - [tanjilaafsarirubina](https://github.com/tanjilaafsarirubina)

 This was a joint effort in conceptualizing, developing, and refining the automation script.
+This project was a fun learning experience in Google Apps Script!

 ---